 Proxy registration is available for those who wish to register travel on behalf of someone else.
 You will be able to log in using your own credentials, search for them by name, and then input the required information.
 Click the button below to get started.
 Register Now

 Traveling with students?

 It is important for all students traveling outside of the United States under the umbrella of the University to be registered with OIP Study Abroad.
 Faculty members taking students abroad must submit proposals using either the Faculty-led Program Proposal for structured, academic travel courses or the International Independent Outbound Proposal Form.
-The faculty member’s Department Chair, Dean, the Associate Director of Study Abroad Programs and the International Affairs Committee must review proposals.
+The faculty member’s Department Chair, Dean, the Director of Study Abroad Programs and the International Affairs Committee must review proposals.
 The Provost will have final approval.

 Proposals must be submitted well in advance, per the deadlines on the forms, to ensure appropriate time to review and secure approval.
 Programs must be approved prior to recruiting students to participate.

 Additionally, participants will be required to register with OIP Study Abroad.
 The registration process will collect important information about their travel, as well as essential information like passport details, and emergency contact information to ensure the group’s time abroad is as safe and enjoyable as possible.

 Please reach out to OIP Study Abroad with any questions.
 We’re happy to help!

 Information on the University’s insurance coverage through EIIA can be found by visiting their website, https://www.eiia.org/international-travel/.
 On their website you will be able to access detailed coverage information, an identification card, FAQ’s and the claim form, should you need it.